 First, load the rbims package.

 The function to use that information is read_interpro.
 This function can parse the information of the PFAM, INTERPRO, and KEGG ids.
 The KEGG analysis is just possible if InterProScan was run with the -pa option.
-As well tow output options are possible a wide profile or a long table.
+Two output options are also possible: a wide profile, or a long table.

 • The database argument will parse the database.
 In this example, I will explore the PFAM output.